craftcms/cms/docs/extend/plugin-guide.md

 ## composer.json

-Whether or not you wish to make your plugin available as a Composer dependency (you probably should), your plugin must have a `composer.json` file.
-Craft will check this file to get basic information about the plugin.

-Use this template as a starting point for your `composer.json` file:
+Create a `composer.json` file at the root of your plugin directory, and use this template as a starting point:

 ```json
 {